sh4d0wlesss/sh4d0wlesss.github.io/_posts/2024-01-01-Mobile Hacking Lab-Config-Editor-Challenge-Writeup.md

 ```
 With this chain (If the attacker can control the content of the yaml file) attacker can get remote code execution.
 I will not explain the details of the attack in this article.
 If you want to examine the detailed stages of this attack, [I highly recommend this blog post.](https://www.mscharhag.com/security/snakeyaml-vulnerability-cve-2022-1471) I tried this payload with app but it gives error because ScriptEngineManager class not found.
 [After some research](https://stackoverflow.com/questions/46320972/engine-eval-returns-null-in-android-studio) i saw that ScriptEngineManager is not available on Android by default.
 Instead of that everyone recommend `rhino` but im not a Android developer and i didnt understand anything that i read about that topic :D

 But we need to get a remote code execution somehow.
-As you can see in the first picture I added at the beginning of the article, there is another class called LegcayCommandUtil in the application.
+As you can see in the first picture I added at the beginning of the article, there is another class called LegacyCommandUtil in the application.

 ```java
 public final class LegacyCommandUtil {